 Why would I want her to go through life wondering what other people thought of her when she was quite happy with WHO SHE WAS?

-I’m not sure I would have thought of that unforgettable reflection from five years ago had it not been for the way I’ve been talking to myself lately.
+I’m not sure I would have thought of that unforgettable reflection from six years ago had it not been for the way I’ve been talking to myself lately.

 It’s bathing suit season.
 It’s a hard season for me – and it’s a hard season for many girls and women and boys and men too – bathing suit season doesn’t play favorites.

-And when it was time to put on my swimsuit (on Mother’s Day, of course), I was not happy with my thighs.
-I was just about to start in on those thighs and that stomach when I heard those three healing words I said five years ago while standing outside my daughter’s room.
+And when it was time to put on my swimsuit recently, I was not happy with my thighs.
+I was just about to start in on those thighs and that stomach when I heard those three healing words I said years ago while standing outside my daughter’s room.

 Let her be.